albyrika/computational-intelligence/report.md

 ### 18/1/24
  - refactoring agent.py, multithreading now in a wrapper
  - unified min and max functions
- - did some testing against another minmax player, woks as expected
+ - did some testing against another minmax player, works as expected

 ### 19/1/24
  - reinventing a way to compute useful stats (simpler than using advisors)